mincong-h/mincong-h.github.io/_posts/2018-02-28-java-9-migration.md

 comments:    true
 ---

-Today I'd like to share with you about how to migrate an existing Maven project to Java 9, including Java 9 installation, IDE update, Maven project update, CI update and fixing tests.
+Today, I'd like to talk about Java 9 migration for Maven project.
+It consists Java 9 installation, IDE update, Maven project update, CI update and fixing tests.
 I'm using macOS and IntelliJ IDEA.
 Perhaps some of the content will not fit your situation.
 Please be ware of the diffretence.
 Now, let's get started.